Calhoun farmer writes book about finding hope in struggles

 “Before that, I never heard stories about the NICU, and I think all of these instances are kind of held secret almost because they are private; and I feel like that if I can put that out there, it might be able to help somebody,” Foe said.
 “Whether it be giving them some sense of ‘I’m not alone’ or some sense of comfort.”

-The book also features the family’s journey of getting their farm that they live on in Calhoun, and the journey of Blane and Maddilynn to where they are now.
+The book also features the family’s journey of getting the farm they live on in Calhoun, and the journey of Blane and Maddilynn to where they are now.

-Foe also discusses how she and Aaron — who she describes as her “prince” — first met at McLean County High School and how their relationship got its start in 2009 while she was in the ninth grade where he played guitar in a classroom.

-“We (had) been in the same grade since the sixth grade,” she said.
-“He came into Mrs. Poole’s math class right after a talent show and the only seat that was available was right next to me.”

 Foe wants readers to know that struggling is a part of life that can be embraced.